 Final Thoughts on American Beautyberry

-Beautyberry has been around a long time.
+Beautyberry has been around for a long time.
 The native Americans learned of its uses and have passed down their experience through the years.
 Now, with some favorable soil, good drainage, and some humid summers, you too can experience the joy of the purple beautyberry bush on your land.

 Do you grow American beautyberries or other species of beautyberry on your land?
-Tell me your experiences and share your recipes!
+Tell me about your experiences and share your recipes!
 In the meantime, for more gardening posts be sure to read Self-Reliant Gardening: An Essential Guide and Growing Herbs for Self-Reliance.